matoanbach/Starter-Kit/Project5/Project5.1/README.md

 # Challenge

 In this project we will explore the real power of ESP32, which is networking.
-We will set up a client sending message and then display the message received on the TFT screen.
+We will set up one way communication where a client sending message and then display the message received on the TFT screen.

 # Hardware Assembly